Warren Buffett: Dollar and gold

-Coal

-In 2007, Buffett's PacifiCorp, a subsidiary of his MidAmerican Energy Company, canceled six proposed coal-fired power plants.
-These included Utah's Intermountain Power Project Unit 3, Jim Bridger Unit 5, and four proposed plants previously included in PacifiCorp's Integrated Resource Plan.
-The cancellations came in the wake of pressure from regulators and citizen groups.

-Renewable energy

-Native American tribes and salmon fishermen sought to win support from Buffett for a proposal to remove four hydroelectric dams from the Klamath River owned by PacifiCorp which is a Berkshire Hathaway company.
-David Sokol responded on Buffett's behalf, stating that the FERC would decide the question.
+From 2020 to 2021, Berkshire Hathaway owned shares in Barrick Gold, a gold mining company.

+Between July 1997 and January 1998, Berkshire Hathaway purchased 129.7 million ounces of silver.

 Expensing of stock options

 He has been a strong proponent of stock option expensing on corporate income statements.
 At the 2004 annual meeting, he lambasted a bill before the United States Congress that would consider only some company-issued stock options compensation as an expense, likening the bill to one that was almost passed by the Indiana House of Representatives to change the value of Pi from 3.14159 to 3.2 through legislative fiat.

 When a company gives something of value to its employees in return for their services, it is clearly a compensation expense.
 And if expenses don't belong in the earnings statement, where in the world do they belong?

 High technology

 In May 2012, Buffett said he had avoided buying stock in high-technology companies such as Facebook and Google due to them being complex and difficult to understand on top of their concomitant complications from being hard to confidently estimate their future value.
 He also stated that initial public offering's (IPO) of new stock issues are almost always bad investments.
 Buffett has advised investors to look for companies that will have good value in ten years.

+However, starting in 2016 Berkshire Hathaway started buying Apple stock.